Why Real Estate Companies Are Moving Away From Third-Party Apps and Owning Their Data | AI for Real Estate in NYC, Boston & Upstate NY

 Financials

-IoT feeds
+IoT streams

 Work order histories